Chicken Alfredo Pasta

 There’s just something about that creamy, cheesy sauce wrapped around tender chicken and perfectly cooked pasta.

-I know life gets busy, and the last thing you want to do after a long day is spend hours in the kitchen.
+I know life gets busy sometimes, and the last thing you want to do after a long day is spend hours in the kitchen.
 But trust me, this recipe is so worth it.

 It’s simple, comes together in no time, and will have everyone at the table asking for seconds.